MikeJollie2707/MichaelBot/docs/docs/econ/start.md

 Note that for prefix commands, some items' name need to be enclosed inside `""` like `"Wood Pickaxe"`.
 This is not a problem for slash commands.

 A pickaxe (in this case, the `Wood Pickaxe`) is considered to be an equipment, a subset of items that can be equipped and used.
 Other equipment can include a sword, axe, and potion (some of these are mere concept and not yet added).
 To use certain equipments, you'll need to equip them using `equip`.
+Sword, pickaxe, and axe are considered as *tools*, while potions are on their own.

 ```
-/equip Wood Pickaxe
+/equip tool Wood Pickaxe
 ```

 Now that you have your wooden pickaxe equipped, time to go mining.